-3. Horns (Tubi and Pluto TV)
+3. Horns (Tubi and Prime Video)

 You don’t expect to see Harry Potter drunk and p*ssing on his dead girlfriend’s sigil.
 Especially the girlfriend he’s accused of killing!
 What makes this Daniel Radcliffe role so freaky is that — he’s got horns sprouting out of his head and no one cares.

 It’s directed by the guy who did The Hills Have Eyes and Mirrors but don’t worry, Horns is good!
 What Alexandre Aja has done with Radcliffe and Max Minghella is make a movie to ruin friendships.